Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 It is a medium-sized moth with a 1-1/2 to 2 inches wingspan.
 The adults are brownish, with four dark spots on each wing.

-In the immature stage of this species, the larvae have a distinct black, yellow, and white pattern on the body.
+In this species’ immature stage, the larvae have a distinct black, yellow, and white body pattern.

 Further, they feed mainly on ferns and other low-growing plants.
-The adults of this species can be found in wooded areas, especially around rivers, during late summer and early fall.
+During late summer and early fall, the adults of this species can be found in wooded areas, especially around rivers.

 They are not considered major pests but can cause minor damage to plants.